 If your property is located in or near a special flood hazard area, please take a look at our Flood Safety Brochure.
 In this brochure, you will find relevant information for San Leandro residents such as:

 If your home or business is below the 100-year flood elevation, the City of San Leandro has flood damage prevention regulations that may affect how you remodel, renovate, or add on to your building.
 If your home or business sustained structural and/or interior damage, these regulations may affect how you rebuild.
 The National Flood Insurance Program (NFIP) requires these regulations be adhered to in order to protect you and your property from future flood damage.
 The City must adopt and enforce flood protection laws in order for federally backed flood insurance to be made available to community residents and property owners.
+Information about Substantial Improvement and Substantial Damage can be found in FEMA UNIT 8.

 If a building is "substantially damaged" or "substantially improved" it must be brought into compliance with City of San Leandro's damage prevention regulations, including elevating the building to or above the 100-year flood elevation.